The direct overnight Eurostar Ski Train is a very simple way to get two extra days on the slopes of the Tarentaise region of the French Alps.

 |Easter||£250 - £320|

-Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains will normally go on sale around the middle of July, for all dates of the 2017-18 winter season.
-The exact date yet hasn't been announced.
-(To be the first to know, you can join Snowcarbon's newsletter mailing list - see the form at the bottom of this page).
+Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains will go on sale at 8am on 17th July 2019, for all dates of the 2019-20 winter season.

 On our unique Live Ski and Snow Trains Price Check page you can view prices (updated everyday) for the Eurostar Ski Trains (and other journeys too).